Nercury/impl-days-android-sample/README.md

 What are we doing here?

-Android has greatly simplified the way C++ projects are built.
+Android has greatly simplified the way C++ projects are built (compared to the way it was done previously).
 As long as you use CMake, it is enough to add this configuration to the `build.gradle`:

 ```groovy
     externalNativeBuild {